flintlib/arb/README.md

 For more example programs, see: http://arblib.org/examples.html

-## General features
+## Features

 Besides basic arithmetic, Arb allows working with univariate polynomials, truncated power series, and matrices over both real and complex numbers.

-Basic linear algebra is supported, including matrix multiplication, determinant, inverse, nonsingular solving and matrix exponential.
+Basic linear algebra is supported, including matrix multiplication, determinant, inverse, nonsingular solving, matrix exponential, and computation of eigenvalues and eigenvectors.

-Support for polynomial and power series is quite extensive, including methods for composition, reversion, product trees, multipoint evaluation and interpolation, complex root isolation, and transcendental functions of power series.
+Support for polynomials and power series is quite extensive, including methods for composition, reversion, product trees, multipoint evaluation and interpolation, complex root isolation, and transcendental functions of power series.